 In the history of diet research, a lot of ink has been used to print studies that claimed to resolve the great weight-loss dilemma: Should you cut carbs, or should you cut fat?

 New research, however, says the answer is neither — or both, depending on how you look at it.

-Indeed, a recent study from the Stanford University School of Medicine found that people who follow a low-carbohydrate diet lose weight in about the same proportion as people who use a low-fat diet.
+Indeed, a recent from the Stanford University School of Medicine found that people who follow a low-carbohydrate diet lose weight in about the same proportion as people who use a low-fat diet.

 In other words, neither diet is superior.

 “We’ve all heard stories of a friend who went on one diet — it worked great — and then another friend tried the same diet, and it didn’t work at all,” Christopher Gardner, PhD, professor of medicine at Stanford and the lead author of the study, told Stanford Medicine’s News Center.

 The study, which was published in the Journal of the American Medical Association (JAMA), observed 600 participants over 12 months.

 The participants ranged in age from 18 to 50.
 Half were men and half were women.
 All 600 participants were overweight or obese, but they were otherwise healthy.

 At the start of the study, the participants were assigned to one of two groups, low-fat or low-carb.

 Both groups attended regular nutrition classes throughout the course of the study.
 During these sessions, health educators would counsel participants to eat healthy, wholesome foods as well as eliminate carbs or fat in a way that could be sustainable over the long term.